 - Envision the goal (30-60 minutes).
 This is critical for forward movement.
 How can Sunday School help the church increase her Great Commission impact in the community, region, and world?
 Where does God desire our Sunday School to be in a year?
-What is the motivating picture toward which our Sunday School needs to work this year?
-What are your dreams for where Sunday School can be in a year?
+What is the motivating picture toward which our Sunday School needs to move this year?
+On what dreams does Sunday School need to focus in the coming year?
 What would it look like if we were overwhelmingly successful in carrying out our Great Commission work through the Sunday School?

 - Identify needs and priorities (30-60 minutes).
 Sunday School is ineffective when it attempts to do too many things at the same time.
 Instead, begin by identifying the top six needs on which your Sunday School must focus this year.
 Then prioritize that list.
 Which is the most important one?
 Which is the second?
 Is there one on the list that must be accomplished before others on the list?
 When you have numbered them, then make sure you focus goals and planning efforts on the first one first.
 Realize that you may not get past the top three before you need another planning meeting to evaluate the list to see if there are new needs and priorities.

 - Set goals/make plans and assignments (30-60 minutes).
 Set goals that are specific, measurable, attainable (with God’s help), realistic, and timely (deadlines).
 An example could be, “We will start a young adult (ages 18-30) Sunday School class by April.”
-Then write out the plans/actions that are needed to accomplish that goal.
-For our example goal, those plans might include: (1) enlist a leadership team for the young adult class, (2) train the team, (3) decide on where/when to meet, (4) invite the church to pray for and invite young adults to the class, (5) introduce the leadership team in worship, (6) send out invitations to all young adult Sunday School and worship prospects, etc. Then you will need to make assignments and set deadlines for each of plans.
+Then write out the plans/actions to accomplish that goal.
+For our goal, those plans might include: (1) enlist a leadership team for the young adult class, (2) train the team, (3) decide on where/when to meet, (4) invite the church to pray for and invite young adults to the class, (5) introduce the leadership team in worship, etc. Then you will need to make assignments and set deadlines for each of plans.